Ledger Nano S Review – Is It Still the Best Hardware Wallet?

 - Remote Ledger server via chrome extension would warn if signing fails -> tampered with.

-- you then choose a user application on nano say “Bitcoin wallet” and secure element checks to see if this has been tampered with when loading, giving error on device if it does not match previous signed code.
+- you then choose a user application on nano, say “Bitcoin wallet,” and secure element checks to see if this has been tampered with when loading, giving an error on the device if it does not match the previously signed code.

-The BIP39 passphrase is also entered on the device directly, which gives me way less worries, even considering the non-random starting points for the 2-button interface.
+The BIP39 passphrase is also entered on the device directly, which gives me way fewer worries, even considering the non-random starting points for the 2-button interface.
 You also have the option to “save” a passphrase to another/different PIN, but this would once again weaken your security.
-If you enter the passphrase every time even some advanced attacker can’t extract your keys from the device – it’s just not on them, no matter what.back to menu ↑
+If you enter the passphrase every time, even some advanced attacker can’t extract your keys from the device – it’s just not on them, no matter what.